Love Me Tender (1956 film): Casting Presley

 Presley had shown interest in becoming an actor before achieving major success as a singer.
 His first No. 1 hit single, "Heartbreak Hotel", topped Billboards Top 100 chart in April 1956, a few weeks after his screen test for this film.
 He had worked as a cinema usher in his youth and would often watch his screen idols James Dean, Marlon Brando, and Tony Curtis during shifts, studying their acting and learning lines from their movies.
 When he first met his future manager, Colonel Tom Parker, he expressed an interest in acting in film.

 In interviews during his rise to fame, Presley would often talk about his hopes of attending somewhere like the Actors Studio.
 He also insisted that he would not like to sing in any of his movies because he wished to be taken seriously as a film star.
 However, Parker had a plan to cross-promote Presley's films with his music and this led to soundtracks being as important, if not moreso, than the scripts.

 Presley screen-tested for Hal Wallis on March 26, 1956, at Paramount Studios.
-The test lasted three days and included Presley performing two scenes from The Rainmaker, and lip-syncing to Blue Suede Shoes.
+The test lasted three days and included Presley performing two scenes from The Rainmaker, and lip-synching to Blue Suede Shoes.

 Wallis' partner, Joe Hazen, commented: "As a straight actor, the guy has great potentialities."
 His first screen test, a scene from the William Inge play The Girls of Summer, resulted in drama coach Charlotte Clary declaring to her class of students, "Now that is a natural born actor".